 - The data sources for the 2 databases are different.
 Macro-level physician spending is collected in NHEX from public accounts at the provincial/territorial level based on international standards.
-The micro-level NPDB administrative data comes from provincial and territorial medical health care insurance plans using a standardized set of data elements. - In NHEX, payments to physicians who run commercial laboratories are included in most provinces.
-The majority of these payments are regarded as payments to radiology and laboratory specialists, which are not in the NPDB reporting frame. - Other items are included in the NHEX frame, which may contribute to differences between the 2 databases.
+The micro-level NPDB administrative data comes from provincial and territorial medical health care insurance plans using a standardized set of data elements. - Payments to entitled imaging and laboratory specialists, including radiologists and pathologists, are excluded from NPDB publications; the exception is when jurisdictions do not submit physician-level data, payments to radiologists and pathologists may be included.
+By contrast, all these payments are part of the physician expenditures included in NHEX, even though they may not be explicitly identified at the program level. - Other items are included in the NHEX frame, which may contribute to differences between the 2 databases.
 NHEX includes spending on physician recruitment and retention, training and education, and out-of-province/-territory medical payments.